keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 # Application health checks with Keptn using ArgoCD

-In this blogpost we will present a planned Keptn and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) integration to execute application health checks using Keptn, where the application itself is deployed by ArgoCD, and display the Keptn application health status via ArgoCD UI.
+In this blog post we will present a planned Keptn and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) integration to execute application health checks using Keptn, where the application itself is deployed by ArgoCD, and display the Keptn application health status via ArgoCD UI.